ty-everett/ts-sdk/docs/tutorials/key-management.md

 ```

-### Key Benefits of WalletClient for Signatures
+### Key Benefits of `WalletClient` for Signatures

 1. **Enhanced Security**: Private keys never leave the wallet environment
 2. **Key Management**: No need to handle raw private keys in your code
 3. **Standardized API**: Consistent interface for all cryptographic operations
 4. **Protocol-based**: Keys are managed within specific protocol contexts

-## Step 5: Practical Application: Signing Transactions with WalletClient
+## Step 5: Practical Application: Signing Transactions with `WalletClient`

-Let's put our knowledge to practical use by creating and signing a Bitcoin transaction using the WalletClient.
+Let's put our knowledge to practical use by creating and signing a Bitcoin transaction using the `WalletClient`.

 Create a file called `wallet-transaction-signing.ts`: